Qubasa/rs_pxe/README.md

 # Rs_pxe
 An 'all in one' command line PXE boot utility.
 Includes a PXE specific DHCP server and a TFTP server.
 It uses a RAW_SOCKET to talk to the network.
-This works on Ethernet as well as WIFI.
+This works on Ethernet as well as Wi-Fi.

 ## Warning: Alpha Software
 This program is still in early stages and needs more hardware testing.
 Currently, rs_pxe works on the following architectures: